A page on our trips to Walt Disney World

 So, what makes this place so appealing to us that we'd travel here once a year?

+Dining is a big part of our vacation - we don't eat out a lot while at home and so it's a real treat to go somewhere different and interesting each night.
 For me, personally, I really enjoy dining - it is my one and a half hours of enforced relaxation during an otherwise hectic day.
-Disney has some nice restaurants, like Le Cellier in EPCOT.
-Being Canadian (since Le Cellier is the "Canadian" restaurant) has little to bias me towards this restaurant as being my favourite: the filet with the trufle sauce is just downright excellent and the ambience of a quiet, stone-laden wine cellar in the middle of park full of a mass of humanity makes for a nice change of pace.
-The relaxed attitude might change, mind you, when you get the bill for this place is downright pricey ... we were on the dining plan for this particular trip so it wasn't a concern, and even than that it was FREE free dining - but I'm afraid that with the economy improving those days are numbered, too (In 2011, Disney offered full free-dining durin several "off-peak" periods if you stayed in a moderate hotel, hence how we ended-up in a moderate in the first place).
+In earlier trips to Disney we'd always eaten the standard greasy fast-food fare that most people eat but we've discovered some nice restaurants catering to every taste.
+A personal favourite is Le Cellier in EPCOT.
+Being Canadian (since Le Cellier is the "Canadian" restaurant) has little to bias me towards this restaurant as being my favourite: the filet with the trufle sauce is just downright excellent and the ambience of a quiet, stone-laden wine cellar in the middle of park full of a mass of humanity makes for a nice change of pace - judging from the fact they book-up solid for reservations months in advance leads me to believe there are a host of others who agree.
+The relaxed attitude might change, mind you, when you get the bill for this place which is downright pricey ... we are usually on the dining plan (otherwise I'd have a hard time shelling-out over $150 for a meal) so there's no sticker-shock there.
+Of course I'm afraid that with the economy improving even these free-dining days are numbered so I'll enjoy the good times while they last.

-Eating is great (and from the sounds of it you might think it is the main reason we came), but rides are, of course, the primary reason to visit and Disney does pay attention to detail.
-Each major ride features a pre-show which, in many cases, is as entertaining as the ride itself!
-Twilight Zone Tower of Terror features a particularly amusing pre-show complete with an introduction by "Rod Serling", a walk through a creepy boiler room, and another pre-show sequence as the ride car makes it's way to the elevator shaft followed by the anticipated drop.
-Speaking of drops, on this particular trip I did a little science (Even on vacation, I'm still a scientist) and I brought along a homebuilt recording accelerometer which records the acceleration in three axes.
-Among other things I integrated the data twice for Tower to reveal the exact sequences we went through, and data from other rides like Everest at Animal Kingdom revealed FOUR G's during a backwards half-pipe (which explains why I feel like I'm going to lose my lunch ...
+Eating is great, and from the sounds of it you might think it is the main reason we came - kinda like a cruise?, but rides and shows are, of course, the primary reason to visit and Disney does pay attention to detail which separates rides here from offerings at other parks.
+All major rides are themed - you'll never find "just a ride" here since each has a story built around it - and so each features a pre-show which, in many cases, is as entertaining as the ride itself.
+Twilight Zone Tower of Terror (a personal favourite) features a particularly amusing pre-show complete with an introduction by "Rod Serling" in the dusty library of a derelict hotel, a walk through a creepy boiler room, and another pre-show sequence as the ride car makes it's way to the elevator shaft followed by the anticipated drops.
+Speaking of drops, on one trip I did a little science (Even on vacation, I'm still a scientist) and I brought along a homebuilt recording three-axis accelerometer which records the acceleration in three axes.
+Among other things I integrated the data twice for Tower to reveal the exact sequences we went through revealing the layout of the ride (talk about spoiling the magic).
+Data from other rides like Everest at Animal Kingdom revealed FOUR G's during a backwards half-pipe (which explains why I feel like I'm going to lose my lunch ...
 I _never_ eat before going on that one).
 Mission Space was another interesting one to analyze (for example, to determine how they make you feel weightless during one part of the ride).

 While Animal Kingdon is not my favourite park, one of my favourite rides here, my personal "Raison d'être" for going to this park at all, is the Kilimanjaro Safari ride which takes you through various zones filled with wildlife from Africa.
 On this particular trip we took-in a safari early in the day, when some animals like the big cats were sleeping but others were quite active, and then did a second safari with a FastPass at the end of the day (one of the last tours going out before the safari closed before sunset).
 THAT turned out to be the best of all for the lion decided to wake for his upcoming dinner, walked up on a rock, and presented his mane-adorned face to the golden afternoon sun.
 What a sight!